+Liquefied Natural Gas, or LNG, is natural gas in a liquid state.
+The liquefaction process occurs when the gas is cooled to -162 degrees Celsius, shrinking the volume of the gas by more than 600 times.
+LNG is not stored under pressure.
+It is cooled, stored and transported at atmospheric pressure.
+That means, LNG is not explosive.
+This allows natural gas to be shipped safely.
 Once the LNG arrives at its delivery destination, it is warmed back to its original gaseous state and sent through pipelines to be used for a range of purposes such as heating and cooling homes, generating electricity, and fuelling heavy-duty vehicles

 LNG produced by Woodfibre has the potential to reduce greenhouse gas emissions by replacing coal in the production of electricity in Asia.
-Directly replacing coal-powered electricity with natural gas from Woodfibre LNG’s facility provides a 45% reduction in GHG ... emissions in the production of the same amount of electricity.
+Directly replacing coal-powered electricity with natural gas from Woodfibre LNG’s facility provides a 45% reduction in GHG emissions in the production of the same amount of electricity.

 While LNG’s carbon advantage over other fossil fuels such as coal is well known, what is less known is how Woodfibre’s facility compares to other LNG production facilities.
 Woodfibre’s facility compares favourably to other LNG facilities both in B.C. and globally, operating at a lower emissions intensity and providing a distinct advantage in producing less emission-intensive LNG.
 The Woodfibre facility is a relatively small contributor to emissions in BC compared to other forms of heavy industry.
 Once operating, it would not rank in the top 25 largest emitters in the province.
 Woodfibre’s LNG facility delivers LNG at a lower emissions intensity than other comparable facilities, and by displacing coal, can reduce GHG emissions in other countries.

 LNG is transported to international markets by insulated, double-hulled ships that carry LNG.
 LNG carriers have double hulls and primary and secondary cargo containment systems.
-Proven on-board safety systems include gas detection and low temperature monitoring, heat and fire ... detection, and emergency response systems.
+Proven on-board safety systems include gas detection and low temperature monitoring, heat and fire detection, and emergency response systems.
 Other standard navigation safety features include global positioning equipment, global maritime distress systems, and ship-to-shore communications.

 LNG has one of the best shipping record of any industry, with over 60 years without any significant incident resulting in a loss of cargo at sea or in port.
-LNG tankers on their way to and from the ...
-Woodfibre site will be accompanied by two tugs, and will travel at 15kms/hr (8 knots).
+LNG tankers on their way to and from the Woodfibre site will be accompanied by two tugs, and will travel at 15kms/hr (8 knots).
 That will be much slower than a BC Ferry, which travels at 20 knots.

 There is a tremendous opportunity for natural gas from B.C., exported as LNG, to make a global contribution while benefitting First Nations, British Columbians and Canadians here at home.
-We have a wealth of natural resources that the world ... needs and we have the ability to develop these resources in a sustainable manner, provide jobs and economic opportunity for the Province, and deliver products to the world that have the lowest carbon intensity.
+We have a wealth of natural resources that the world needs and we have the ability to develop these resources in a sustainable manner, provide jobs and economic opportunity for the Province, and deliver products to the world that have the lowest carbon intensity.

 Canada currently has only one customer for our abundance of clean natural gas: the U.S. Over the past 10 years, the U.S. has aggressively pursued its own natural gas development as part of their energy independence goals.
 As a result, our product is in less demand and fetching a lower price.
 The ability to send Canadian natural gas to overseas markets would mean new investment and opportunity for Canadians, as well as the ability to contribute to a reduction in global GHGs.